tommylauch/tommylauch.github.io/src/content/about-me/bio.md

 ---
 # How I started astrophysics

 I did my undergrad at HKU with a double major in Physics and Geology, with a research project on orbital dynamics.
 Then, I continued as an MPhil student working on planet formation model, with the Solar System in mind.
-Upon graduation, I moved to Munich and have been working on combining dust evolution in the disc with the model to capture the time and location of planetesimal formation.
+Upon graduation, I did my PhD in Munich and have been working on combining dust evolution in the disc with the model to capture the time and location of planetesimal formation.
+Recently (Jan 2025), I moved to UChicago for as a postdoc and continue working on planet formation theories and models.